KomelT/Grafana-Telegraf-and-InfluxDB-2.x.x/README.md

 ...
 ```

-**2.4 Edit docker data:**
+**2.4 Edit docker data:** <a id="docker"></a>
-Duplucate docker-cpompose file:
-`cp docker-compose.sample.yaml docker-compose.yaml`

 Edit docker-compose file:
 `nano docker-compose.yaml`

-Grafana ENV:
+Grafana ENV explained:

 - 'HOSTNAME' sets up hostname of Grafana container,
 - 'GRAFANA_PUBLIC_URL' you tell your Grafana on what public url it will be exposed,
-- 'GRAFANA\*SMTP\*ENABLED' if you want to send emails set this to true.
+- 'GRAFANA_SMTP_ENABLED' if you want to send emails set this to true.
 Else you can set this to false and also leave other `SMTP` ENV blank,
 - 'GRAFANA_SMTP_ADDRESS' hostname:port of your mailserver,
 - 'GRAFANA_SMTP_USER' username of email with which you will log in,
 - 'GRAFANA_SMTP_PASSWORD' password of 'GRAFANA_SMTP_USER' email,
-- 'GRAFANA_SMTP_SKIP_VERIFY' set this to true if you want to skip ssl/tls/starttls verification,
+- 'GRAFANA_SMTP_SKIP_VERIFY' set this to true if you want to skip ssl/tls verification,
 - 'GRAFANA_SMTP_FROM_ADDRESS' email address which email recipient see,
 - 'GRAFANA_SMTP_FROM_NAME' name which email recipient see,
 - 'GRAFANA_EMAIL_ON_SIGN_UP' if you want to send welcome email when user signup to your grafana set this to true.